ivanhkingman/project_TTK22/README.md

 Source and documentation for the original LSTS libraries can be found at https://github.com/LSTS and https://www.lsts.pt/docs/

-Documentation specific to this project includes the IMC message bottomUpSearch and its implementation in DUNE
+Documentation specific to this project includes the IMC message bottomUpSearch and its implementation in DUNE.
+Both are available in the project wiki, or can be generated from the IMC or Dune forked repositories.

+To generate IMC message documentation for IMC::BottomUpSearch